tru-salomon/Project-10.1-Module-2-Digital-Vendor/README.md

   <h3 align="center">Smart Digital Vendors</h3>

   <p align="center">
-    This is a command line application for a smart digital vending machine that specializes in Rare Digital Products such as valuable collectible NFTS, rare collectors video games, etc.
+    This is a command line application for a smart digital vending machine that specializes in Rare Digital Products such as valuable collectible NFTS, rare vintage and special edition video games, etc.
     <br />
     <br />
     <br />